concord-consortium/rigse/doc/cap-tasks.md

 ### EC2 load balancing Recipe using capistrano-autoscaling:

-If you are going to deploy to a server with load balancing enabled (eg has-production), read deploy/has-production.rb
+If you are going to deploy to a server with load balancing enabled (eg has-production), read deploy/has-production.rb The capistran-autoscaling gem will prevent you from doing an update unless your AWS keys are set.

+*IMPORTANT:* Deploying to a load-balanced server will TERMINATE ec2 instances that are in the load balance group that do not have a Name tag set.

+If you do load balancing deployments, you should specify the deployment target host without using the load-balancers web domain name.
+For example, the deploy-to host for has-production is has.production.concord.org and the load balancer responds to has.portal.concord.org.

+As of October 30, 2014 the only servers which are should be using load-balancers in this way is has-production and has-staging.

   1. Uncomment the auto-scale callback in config/deply/(server).rb or add one like this:
   `after "deploy:restart", "autoscaling:update"`